 Step-6: Save the CSR and private key to a secure location on your computer.

-Keep in mind that the specific steps and options may vary depending on the CSR generator tool you are using.
-If you encounter any issues or have any questions, it may be helpful to consult the documentation or support resources for the tool or your certificate authority.
+Remember that the specific steps and options may vary depending on the CSR generator tool you use.
+If you encounter any issues or have any questions, consulting the documentation or support resources for the tool or your certificate authority may be helpful.

 There are a few reasons why you might choose to use the Microsoft Management Console (MMC) to generate a Certificate Signing Request (CSR) and private key:

-For generating private key using the Microsoft Management Console (MMC), you can follow these steps:
+For generating a private key using the Microsoft Management Console (MMC), you can follow these steps:

 Step-1: Open the MMC by typing ‘MMC’ into the start menu search bar and pressing Enter.